WesleyHzz/Street-Life-Roleplay-Roadmap/README.md

 - Deliver To Drop Off Point And Earning (1 - 15 Random Raw Materials)
 - Can Be Use To Purchase Weapon Body Parts (Weapon Crafting System Done)

+Loot System:
+- Picking Up Animation
+- Cash (Only 20% Of Player Cash Can Be Looted)
+- Dessert Deagle
+- 9MM
+- Silenced 9MM
+- Shotgun
+- MP5
+- Country Rifle
+- Molotov
+- There Is A 1-Minute CoolDown Before You Can Loot Again
+- If The Player Is Part Of Police Faction He/She Cannot Be Looted

 # Not Done Yet:
 Low Economy Price List And Salary List:
 - Jobs, Businesses, Houses, Garages, Lands, ETC.